MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Create a service account and grant dataset access to that account.
 Use the service account's private key to access the dataset`

-**Quick reason:** Create a service account and grant dataset access to that account.
-Use the service account's private key to access the dataset

 <details>
 <summary>Full explanation</summary>